ChrisJoubert2501/afr_name_generator_cli/todo/README.md

 - [ ] Sort names and surnames upon save
 - [ ] Clean up response handling
 - [ ] Using "single add" for names and surnames
+- [ ] Use prevalence as probabilities during generation